 |EIND 499R - Industrial Engineering Design Capstone||3|

 |EGEN 488 - Fundamentals of Engineering Exam||0|

 |IMSE Cognate Elective2||6|

 |Total Program Credits:||128|

-Students exempt from MSU writing requirement may substitute WRIT 201, WRIT 221, UH201, UH202, or add 3 credits to their Industrial and Management Systems Engineering cognate.
+Students exempt from MSU writing requirement must still complete a 3 credit writing intensive course.
+Pre-approved courses are WRIT 201, WRIT 221, HONR 201, HONR 202 if not used to satisfy another requirement.
+Students may also add 3 credits to their Industrial and Management Systems Engineering cognate, subject to advisor approval.

 See IMSE Cognate Policy for details.